wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'A time loop traps',
     'Dark energy is siphoned in',
     'Cats have taken over',
-    'Excentric alterations have been made to',
+    'Eccentric alterations have been made to',
     'An Old-One is sealed below',
     'The body of an ancient dragon is being experimented upon in', 'A forbidden stone tower stands in',